nsidc/granule-metgen/README.md

    with a value of `projection_y_coordinate` are reprojected and thinned to create a GPolygon, bounding rectangle, etc.

- 7 = The `geospatial_bounds` global attribute contains spatial boundary information as a WKT POLYGON string.
-When present and `prefer_geospatial_bounds = true` is set in the .ini file, MetGenC will use this attribute instead of spatial coordinate values to generate the display GPolygon for collections with a GEODETIC granule spatial representation.
+ 7 = The `geospatial_bounds` netCDF file global attribute contains spatial boundary information as a WKT POLYGON string.
+When present and `prefer_geospatial_bounds = true` is set in the .ini file, MetGenC will use this attribute instead of spatial coordinate values to generate spatial representations of granules in collections with a GEODETIC granule spatial representation.
-   If the `geospatial_bounds_crs` attribute is also present, coordinates will be transformed to EPSG:4326 if needed.
+   If the `geospatial_bounds_crs` attribute is also present in netCDF files, coordinates will be transformed to EPSG:4326 if needed.
 The corresponding .ini parameter is `prefer_geospatial_bounds` = true/false.

- 8 = The `geospatial_bounds_crs` global attribute specifies the coordinate reference system for the coordinates in `geospatial_bounds`.
-Can be an EPSG identifier (e.g., "EPSG:4326") or other CRS format.
-When present, MetGenC will transform coordinates to EPSG:4326 if needed.
+ 8 = The `geospatial_bounds_crs` netCDF file global attribute specifies the coordinate reference system for the coordinates in the `geospatial_bounds` global attribute.
+It can be an EPSG identifier (e.g., "EPSG:4326") or other CRS format.
+When present, MetGenC will transform `geospatial_bounds` coordinates to EPSG:4326 if needed.
    **If `geospatial_bounds` is `true` and no `geospatial_bounds_crs` attribute exists, the coordinates in the `geospatial_bounds` attribute are assumed to represent points in EPSG:4326.**